nikhilnair31/The-Mass/README.md

 ## Done

+- [x] Add items
+  - room fresherner to spray with
+  - bug spray and lighter to flamethrow with
 - [x] Add zoom with right click
 - [x] Allow picked items to set specific rotation
 - [x] Create script for drawers